appbaseio/Docs/src/Javascript.md

   - **error** `String` / `null` — *String* containing the error message, *null* if `serverTime()` returns successfully.
   - **time** `Number` — the current time of server in  milliseconds since epoch

+### rawSearch()

+Appbase uses ElasticSearch in the backend.
+To completely understand how it works, please refer to [this page](http://docs.appbase.io/docs/elasticsearch.html).

 # Namespace Reference